SMS Marie: First overseas deployment

 On 10 October, Marie left Montevideo and passed through the Strait of Magellan into the Pacific Ocean.
-She reached Valparaiso, Chile on 20 November to observe the aftermath of the War of the Pacific between Peru and Bolivia on one side and Chile on the other.
+She reached Valparaíso, Chile on 20 November to observe the aftermath of the War of the Pacific between Peru and Bolivia on one side and Chile on the other.
 Chile and Peru had signed the Treaty of Ancón on 20 October, but Marie remained in the area until January 1884, when she began a tour of South American ports along the western coast of the continent, as far north as Puerto San José, Guatemala.
 While in Callao, Peru, the ship received orders to steam to Samoa in the central Pacific on 17 September.

 She was to reinforce the German forces in the Pacific to defend the German acquisition of Kaiser-Wilhelmsland on the north eastern shore of New Guinea from British objections, which failed to materialize.
 She reached Apia on 30 October, and while there, her presence helped to coerce the king of Samoa into allowing Handels-und Plantagen-Gesellschaft der Südsee-Inseln zu Hamburg to control the Samoan treasury and police.
 She remained there until 14 November, when she departed for a cruise to Melanesia, part of Deutsch-Neuguinea, Germany's colonial holding in the western Pacific.
 She rendezvoused with the corvette and the gunboat in Melanesia.
 Marie anchored first at Matupi Harbor in Neu-Pommern, where she relieved Elisabeth, which then steamed to East Asian waters.

 While Marie was cruising off Neu-Mecklenburg on 26 December, she struck a reef and ran aground.
 The crew had to remove a significant amount of weight from the ship before she came free three days later.
 Divers determined the ship had been badly damaged: her rudder was broken, her propeller and propeller shaft were inoperable and her aft compartments were leaking.
 She put into the harbor in the nearby island of Nusa for temporary repairs on 4 January 1885.
 While the work was being done, a group of 12 men were sent in one of Marie's boats to relay news of the accident to Mioko island, some 200 nmi away.
 Two days later, they met Hyäne there, which proceeded to Nusa to assist with the repairs.
 The steamship also joined them on 1 February and brought badly needed food.
 By 7 March, Marie was again seaworthy and she began the voyage to Australia in company with Hyäne, which had to take her under tow on the journey.
 The ships reached Keppel Bay on 16 April, where the corvette was waiting to tow Marie to Sydney for further repairs, which lasted from 6 May to 29 September.
 After emerging from the dry dock, she slowly steamed back to Germany to avoid stressing the damaged hull, arriving in Wilhelmshaven on 9 February 1886, where she was decommissioned for extensive repairs.